Bravos-Power/pyoframe/docs/learn/getting-started/solver-access.md

 m.X.attr.PrimalStart = 5
 ```

-If the variable or constraint is dimensioned, the attribute can accept/return a dataframe instead of a constant.
+If the variable or constraint is dimensioned, the attribute can accept/return a DataFrame instead of a constant.